 • First of all, the word “pitch” might be misleading.
 I mostly do not assign essays from pitches.
 I consider completed essays.
 Because I receive exponentially more essays than I can use, and I hate to keep a writer from publication, I encourage you to do multiple submissions.
 (Telling me in your email that you aren’t going to submit it elsewhere because Longreads is your first choice is nice to hear, but not helpful.
 It serves only to apply undue pressure.)
 If you sell your essay elsewhere, drop a line and let me know.

-• Right at the beginning of your email — which you should address to email@example.com — give me a paragraph-long synopsis of your piece.
+• Right at the beginning of your email — which you should address to firstname.lastname@example.org — give me a paragraph-long synopsis of your piece.
 Receiving as many pieces as I do, all of them several thousand words in length, I can’t read through them all.
 I need a strong paragraph telling me what the piece is about and also giving me a sense of your writing.
-I made the mistake of instead asking for a “summary” in one of my calls for submissions, and some people responded by writing things like, “This piece is about forgiveness” or racism or body image or… That just doesn’t give me enough to go on.
+I made the mistake of instead asking only for a “summary” in one of my earlier calls for submissions, and some people responded by writing things like, “This piece is about forgiveness” or racism or body image or… That just doesn’t give me enough to go on.
 Tell me not only what it’s “about” in a larger sense, but summarize the story for me.

 • In the next paragraph, tell me who you are as a writer and as the person who is telling this story.
 Include some links to other work.
 If you haven’t published anything, that’s okay.
 Tell me that, and let me know why you’re still the best person to tell this particular story.
 Help me to easily assess whether your essay is for me.
-If it’s not, I will be more open to future essays you submit if you made this part of the process easier for me.
+If it’s not, I will be more open to future essays you submit if you made this part of the selection process easier.

 • Attach your whole essay, in a Word doc or a Google doc.